pangeo-data/governance/sponsorship.md

   When making an in-kind donation, the sponsor should notify NumFocus of the donation and quantify the value of the in-kind donation.
 (Such donations are tax deductible for the sponsor.)

-The Steering Council or NumFOCUS may reject sponsorship offers which do not align with the Project values or mission.
+The Steering Council or NumFOCUS may reject sponsorship offers that do not align with the Project values or mission.

 ## Relationship between the Project and Sponsors